go-acme/lego/docs/content/usage/cli/Options.md

 This traffic redirection is only needed as long as lego solves challenges.
 As soon as you have received your certificates you can deactivate the forwarding.

 [^header]: You must ensure that incoming validation requests contains the correct value for the HTTP `Host` header.
 If you operate lego behind a non-transparent reverse proxy (such as Apache or NGINX), you might need to alter the header field using `--http.proxy-header X-Forwarded-Host`.

+## DNS Resolvers and Challenge Verification

+When using a DNS challenge provider (via `--dns <name>`), Lego tries to ensure the ACME challenge token is properly setup before instructing the ACME provider to perform the validation.

+This involves a few DNS queries to different servers:

+1. Determining the apex domain and resolving CNAMES.

+   The apex domain is usualy the 2nd level domain for TLDs like `.com` or `.de`, but can also be the 3rd level domain for `.co.uk` domains.
+   It contains the SOA record, from which Lego extracts the authoritative name server (MNAME, i.e. the primary name server).
+   Should any DNS label on the way be a CNAME, it is resolved as per usual.

+   To resolve the apex domain and CNAMEs, Lego sends queries to the configured DNS resolvers.
+   These are, by default, the system name servers, and fallback to Google's DNS servers, should they be absent.
+You can override this behaviour with the `--dns.resolvers` flag.

+2. Verifying the challenge token.

+   The `_acme-challenge.<yourdomain>` TXT record must be correctly installed.
+   Lego verifies this by directly querying the authoritative name server for this record (as detected in the previous step).